Arrive in the Colonial City of Quito. Overnight.

 For the rest of the day you can relax on the lovely grounds of Hacienda Pinsaqui and enjoy the many options of recreation.
 Enjoy the gardens, hike, or take horses to explore Cuicocha Lake.

 Mid-morning, say goodbye to your gracious hosts and head south along the Avenue of the Volcanoes.
 See breathtaking high plains as you head towards the magnificent snow-capped Cotopaxi - the earth's highest active volcano (19347ft/5897m).
 This area provides excellent opportunities to spot the Andean Condor.
-After lunch in the Limpiopungo valley (12540ft/3800m), you'll ascend to El Parqueadero (15180ft/4600m).
+After lunch in the Limpiopungo Valley (12540ft/3800m), ascend to El Parqueadero (15180ft/4600m).
 From this point there is an optional hike for about an hour to El Refugio, the volcano's refuge lodge (15840ft/4800m) and the nearest glacier.

 After breakfast this morning continue on your journey to Banos, one of the most charming towns of Ecuador.
-Considered the gateway to the Amazon river basin, Banos is a land of orchids and waterfalls at the base of the Tungurahua volcano, and its hot therapeutic springs are famous throughout the country.
+Considered the gateway to the Amazon river basin, Banos is a land of orchids and waterfalls at the base of the Tungurahua Volcano, and its hot therapeutic springs are famous throughout the country.
 Overnight in Banos

 Head out from Banos today to visit Pailon del Diablo, a stunning waterfall located a short drive from the city.
 The rest of the day is yours to enjoy the numerous options that Banos has to offer.
 Your guide is available to help you select optional activities that include white water rafting, bike riding, horseback riding, rock-climbing and more!
 You can also choose to simply relax in this charming Ecuadorian town and enjoy a slower paced day.
 Overnight in Banos.

 Today, visit Salasacas, a native community that specializes in textiles and tapestries.
 Continue to Latacunga along the magnificent Central Valley, which is sheltered by two parallel mountain ranges.
 Visit Quilotoa, a beautiful emerald lagoon surrounded by several snow-capped volcanoes.
-You'll visit the village of Tigua, known for artists who create wonderful sheepskin paintings of traditional Andean village life have been highly regarded since before Incan times.
+Visit the village of Tigua, known for artists who create wonderful sheepskin paintings of traditional Andean village life that have been highly regarded since before Incan times.
 Return to Quito to enjoy your final night in Ecuador.

-Or continue your adventure with a trip to the Amazon or the Galapagos Islands!
+Return home or continue your adventure with a trip to the Amazon or the Galapagos Islands!